Eschatologue/CM_wiki/docs/lore/antares/nation/gallia.md

 ## Overview

-*"Gallia is more than an empire; it is a legacy.
-A legacy written in ink, fire, and blood."*
+> *"Gallia is more than an empire; it is a legacy.
+A legacy written in ink, fire, and blood."*{ .emq }
 — Archmage Valérien d'Alembert, Imperial Historian
 { .quote }